TeamAikon/oreid/README.md

 ORE ID also serves as a blockchain wallet for your your users.
 Your app can request a user to sign a transaction using their PIN to decrypt their keys.

-ORE ID is the easiest way to add support for Scatter, Ledger Nano S, Metro and every other EOS wallet that supports the new eos-transit standard.
-Just add our eos-auth library and your app instantly supports these popular wallets.
+ORE ID is the easiest way to add support for Scatter, Ledger Nano S, Metro and every other EOS wallet that supports the new [Transit API](https://github.com/eosnewyork/eos-transit) standard.
+Just add our eos-auth library and your app will instantly support these popular wallets.

 ORE ID removes the friction between your app and your future users.